Your response helps us make our online experience better to provide content that is specific to your role.

 Green roofs have been popping up on flat roofs around the world for several decades.
 Many European municipalities are encouraging their incorporation in the urban landscape and, in some regions, even making them mandatory for new buildings.
-Elevate EPDM and TPO roofing membranes offer a reliable and durable solution for this type of application.

-Green roofs have an overall positive effect on public health and wellbeing.
+Green roofs also have an overall positive effect on public health and wellbeing.
 They improve air quality and help biodiversity by providing a natural habitat for plants, birds and beneficial insects such as pollinating bumblebees, bees and butterflies.

 Another main benefit of green roofs is the mitigation of the “urban heat island effect” by returning moisture to the environment through evaporation.
 In addition, the surface of the vegetation reflects more sunlight than standard roof formations, which also contributes towards a cooling effect.

 Green roofs also have an insulating effect, which means less energy is required to heat or cool a building.
 In the summer, green roofs regulate heat, keeping the interior of the building cooler.
 In cold weather, they ensure that the building loses less heat.
 In addition to this thermal insulation effect, green roof systems also absorb sound and contribute towards the overall reduction of noise pollution from the urban environment.

 Improved stormwater management is another key feature of green roofs.
 In situations of excessive rainfall, the plants and the substrates on green roofs absorb a certain amount of rainwater and then release it back slowly to the drainage system and into the atmosphere through evaporation.
 This minimizes the risk of flooding.